 ALICE can help by:

 - Reducing cost (without diminishing quality of work).
-There are many resource inefficiencies lurking in large and complex construction projects.
+There are many resource inefficiencies lurking in large and complex projects.
 ALICE helps GCs assess their true project cost, and analyze valuable alternatives - without sacrificing quality of build.
-When budget overruns loom, ALICE’s resequencing capabilities can help GCs regain their ground without skimping on labor or materials, proposing alternative build scenarios that offset cost through optimized use of available resources.
+When budget overruns loom, ALICE’s resequencing capabilities can help a general contractor regain their ground without skimping on labor or materials, proposing alternative build scenarios that offset cost through optimized use of available resources.

 - Prioritizing constraints.
 When competing interests collide, ALICE offers speedy resolution.
 Customized prioritization of project constraints allows GCs to model what-if scenarios, and present a side-by-side comparison of pathways forward.